 In the state of Oregon Naturopathic candidates must pass board examinations and are then eligible to be licensed by the Oregon Board of Naturopathic Examiners to practice primary care medicine.
-To maintain licensure there is a fifty-hour annual Continuing education requirement to include at least ten hours in pharmacology.
+To maintain licensure there is a thirty-hour annual continuing education requirement to include at least ten hours in pharmacology.

-Naturopathic physicians are unique in that we draw on the proven medical philosophies of various cultures and integrate these with modern scientific research.
-We also maintain that an underlying cause exists behind all disease and symptoms.
-We seek to address this underlying cause and restore the body back to health using effective, safe, and natural measures.
+Naturopathic physicians are unique in that they draw on the proven medical philosophies of various cultures and integrate these with modern scientific research.
+They also maintain that an underlying cause exists behind all disease and symptoms.
+They seek to address this underlying cause and restore the body back to health using effective, safe, and natural measures.

-We also place an emphasis on education and focus on patients playing an active role in their own health care.
-We spend significantly more time with each patient than most MDs.
-The average doctor visit in the U.S., for example, is about seven minutes.
+Additionally, NDs place an emphasis on education and focus on patients playing an active role in their own health care.
+They spend significantly more time with each patient than most MDs.
+The average doctor visit in the U.S. is about seven minutes.
 A typical new patient Naturopathic appointment at ENHC is about an hour, and follow-ups are usually 25 minutes and can be as long as 40 minutes.

-You can see our physicians for everything that a primary care physician would treat.
-We have particular success with conditions that are not terribly responsive to Western medicine such as irritable bowel syndrome, PMS, or generalized malaise and fatigue.
-We also have very good results using natural therapies to treat conditions such as migraines, menopausal symptoms, high cholesterol, mild anxiety and depression, insomnia, adrenal fatigue, allergies, and more.
+You can see Dr. Brody for everything that a primary care physician would treat.
+She has particular success with conditions that are not terribly responsive to Western medicine such as irritable bowel syndrome, PMS, and generalized malaise and fatigue.
+She also has very good results using natural therapies to treat conditions such as migraines, menopausal symptoms, high cholesterol, mild anxiety and depression, insomnia, adrenal fatigue, allergies, and more.

 Naturopathic medicine is also perfect for those who are feeling well but want to prevent disease in the future.
 We can assess risk factors and give patients tools for optimal health.

-The physicians at Evergreen Natural Health Center have a wide variety of treatment methods at their fingertips.
-Treatment plans are tailor-made for each and every patient and may include a combination of the following services:
+Dr. Brody has a wide variety of treatment methods at her fingertips.
+Treatment plans are tailor-made for each and every patient and may include one or a combination of the following services:

 - Clinical Nutrition